 If the hand prosthesis requires amputation up to the wrist, it is referred to as hand disarticulation.
 A hand prosthesis replaces the entire hand.
 In the case of a partial hand prosthesis, all procedures between a finger amputation and a hand amputation are referred to as partial hand amputation.
 Partial or partial hand prostheses replace individual fingers or thumbs as well as parts of the hand.

 A passive prosthesis, also called a habitus prosthesis, is primarily used to restore your body image as realistically and inconspicuously as possible.
-The term "passive" must not be associated with function in this case, but with a passive prosthesis, everyday bimanual activities can be performed again, such as holding and moving objects.
+In this case, the term "passive" must not be associated with function, but with a passive prosthesis, everyday bimanual activities can be performed again, such as holding and moving objects.
 It is therefore also a kind of cosmetic hand prosthesis.

-Feel free to check our guidebook for diagnoses and information on the selection of the best hand prostheses.
+Feel free to look up diagnoses in our guide and find out about the selection of the best hand prostheses.
 Let us advise you and we will make the pre-selection for you.

 Of course it is possible.
 However, we recommend to start slowly and use a low entry bike.
-In addition, this bike has a specially designed frame that allows you to ride comfortably and also reach the ground with both feet without getting off.
+This bike has a specially designed frame that allows you to ride comfortably and also reach the ground with both feet without getting off.